Starting Tuesday, May 10

 4-Part Weekly Series

 Tuesday, May 17th from 12pm – 1pm

 Free & Confidential for the Massachusetts Legal Profession

-Start 2021 right with this 4-week series designed to teach lawyers, law students, and legal professionals powerful practices of self-compassion to help you find a greater sense of happiness, joy, social connectedness, and life satisfaction and decrease secondary traumatization and burnout.
-We will meet weekly for one hour throughout January to build the skills to begin a sustainable meditation practice.
+Lawyers, law students, judges, and other legal professionals are invited to learn the powerful practices of self-compassion to find a greater sense of happiness, joy, social connectedness, and life satisfaction and decrease secondary traumatization and burnout in this 4-week thematic class designed for the legal profession.
+We will meet weekly for one hour to build the skills to begin a sustainable meditation practice.